BVSc MANZCVS DipECVS

 Following graduation, Anne completed a one-year small animal rotating internship at Veterinary Specialists and Emergency Services in Rochester, NY and then a one-year avian and exotics internship at Gulf Coast Veterinary Specialists in Houston, Texas.
 These experiences have helped her become comfortable with a variety of species and disease processes.
 Anne first moved to New Zealand in July, 2017 to indulge her love of hiking and camping with easy access to mountains, forests, and the beach.

 BVSc (dist) MANZCVS (feline medicine)

 Lorna graduated from the University of Bristol in 2015 and recently moved to New Zealand, joining the ARC team in April 2019.
 She worked both in general practice and emergency clinics along with doing veterinary volunteer work overseas.

 In her spare time Lorna likes to go hiking, running, horse riding and eat good food!
-Lorna has a passion for emergency medicine, and is also currently working towards her feline medicine membership examinations.
+Lorna has a passion for emergency medicine, and has completed her feline medicine membership examinations.

 Alice grew up in the UK and graduated in 2018 from the Royal Veterinary College.
 She moved to New Zealand after finishing at university.
 She initially started in mixed animal practice then moved to small animal practice in Auckland.